 - Press and hold the phone’s power button.

 - When the animation starts, press and hold the volume down button.
 Keep holding it until the animation ends, and the phone should start in Safe Mode.

 - Press the phone’s power button.

-Resetting the phone to factory settings is often a last-ditch solution to fix certain problems However, don’t forget to back up important data because this process will erase everything.
+Resetting the phone to factory settings is often a last-ditch solution to fix specific problems.
+However, don’t forget to back up essential data because this process will erase everything.

 Reset with the phone on

 - Go to System > Advanced > Reset options.

 - Tap “Erase all data (factory reset)” and then “Reset phone.”

 - You may have to enter your PIN, pattern, or password.